 “I have to.
 I have no coin, no one to speak for me.
 The only hope I have is a master, but who would take me as their apprentice?”

 Ceria’s mind raced.
-The word came out before she could think about it.
+The words came out before she could think about it.

 “Illphres.
 My master.
 She might.”

-Pisces stared at her, but then shook his head, closing her eyes.
+Pisces stared at her, but then shook his head, closing his eyes.

 “She will say no. I know Illphres—she would never agree.”